imapex-training/mod_adv_git/README.md

 * The significance of the "master" branch
 * And many other topics

-Like many topics, there is not true "right" way, however there are many opinions available.
+Like many topics, there is no true "right" way, however there are many opinions available.
 Often these opinions were developed after many projects and scars from attempting something one way vs another.

 And also like many lessons in life, sometimes you won't understand until you make the mistake yourself.
 That said...